gdsfactory/gdsfactory/README.md

 ![](https://i.imgur.com/v4wpHpg.png)

 [gdsfactory](https://gdsfactory.github.io/gdsfactory/) is an EDA (electronics design automation) tool to Layout Integrated Circuits.
-It is build on top of [phidl](https://github.com/amccaugh/phidl), [gdspy](https://github.com/heitzmann/gdspy) and klayout and provides you with functions to build your GDSII components, PDKs and masks for different foundries.
+It is built on top of [phidl](https://github.com/amccaugh/phidl), [gdspy](https://github.com/heitzmann/gdspy) and [klayout](https://www.klayout.de/) to work with GDSII components, PDKs and masks for different foundries.

 You just need to adapt the functions to your foundry and build your own library of elements (see [UBC PDK](https://github.com/gdsfactory/ubc) example).

 gdsfactory provides you with functions that you can use to:

 - define components, circuits and masks in python or YAML
-- add routes between components
+- route between components
-- ensure you can build complex systems by testing settings, ports and GDS geometry
+- test settings, ports and GDS geometry

+It enables both layout and netlist driven flows and is all code driven.

-As input, you describe your layouts in python or YAML code.
+As input, you write python or YAML code.

 As output it creates a [GDSII file](https://en.wikipedia.org/wiki/GDSII) which is the most common filetype used by CMOS foundries.
 It also can output components settings (that you can use for measurement and data analysis) or netlists (for circuit simulations).
-You can also easily adapt this metadata output files to your needs.
+And you can easily adapt any outputs to your needs, thanks to being all natively written in python.
 ![](https://i.imgur.com/XbhWJDz.png)

 For Photonics IC layout I used [IPKISS](https://github.com/jtambasco/ipkiss) for 7 years.